Iina Salmi

-Iina Reetta Salmi (born 12 October 1994) is a Finnish professional footballer who plays as a midfielder for Spanish Liga F club Valencia CF and the Finland women's national team.
+Iina Reetta Salmi (born 12 October 1994) is a Finnish professional footballer who plays as a midfielder for HJK and the Finland women's national team.
 She previously played for PK-35 Vantaa and HJK of the Naisten Liiga, FC Rosengård and AFC Ajax Vrouwen.

 Salmi made her debut for the Finland women's national team in March 2016 against Wales.
 She was also a member of the Finnish squad at the 2014 FIFA U-20 Women's World Cup in Canada and played at the 2013 UEFA Women's Under-19 Championship.